seanmclane/sm-site/src/pages/posts/2019-10-10---30-fa-project-wild-jungle/index.md

 ![](wrath2.JPG)
 *Forest leads up P4 of The Wrath*

 The plaque at the trailhead, the only source of route information we have, did not show any routes up the giant roof crossing the center of the face.
 From photos, we thought we'd find #6s in the dark crack.
-That ended up being moss...
+That ended up being moss around fingers...
 Only the first sign of our Delirium.

 ![](main-dome.jpeg)
 *The main dome and roof system*